HOMEMAKING

 and want like an armed man.”

-1) My circumstance does not dictate how well I caretake.
-My outcomes might not look as photogenic, but my efforts still make a difference.
-Everyone can afford to have dignity because it comes from your choice to be a caretaker regardless of circumstance.
+Circumstance does not dictate how well you caretake.
+Outcomes might not look as photogenic, but your efforts still make a difference.
+Everyone can afford to have dignity because it comes from your choice to be a caretaker.
 You have the choice to be clean not slovenly.
 You have the ability to take action over being neglectful.
 Every item you clean, neatly arrange, and beautify lifts the ambiance of it all.
 It doesn’t cost anything to be active in your caretaking.
 It costs very little to use a rag with dish soap and water and wash a wall, interior or exterior to make it look better.
 The same goes for washing a countertop, a table, or chairs.
 Removing scuff marks, dust and dirt has an impressive visual impact on a room.
 A deep cleaned room will look vastly different than the same room before this treatment.
 It costs nothing to declutter.
-Candles can be purchased for a dollar brand new, a vase can be less than a dollar at the thrift shop.
-Wildflowers are free to pick.
+Candles can be purchased for a dollar brand new; a vase can be less than a dollar at the thrift shop.
+Wildflowers seed packets cost $1 to plant in a yard or pot.
 It is free to organize and arrange your items nicely.
-Homemaking can thrive with little money because it is this very circumstance that has a more desperate need for a homemaker.
-A simple dwelling needs a special woman to make it shine.
+It costs nothing to weed your yard.

 I take care of what I have as gratitude to God for what He has given me.

-2) A less than perfect home is an opportunity for practicing homemaking.
+A less than perfect home is an opportunity for practicing homemaking.
 It will take more skill and artful vision to make an unattractive place shine up especially with little money.
 This is a challenge to improve your homemaking skills and push you toward excellence instead of defeat.
 It can feel like the better option is to do nothing because doing something will not be good enough.
-So we must acknowledge that the outcome won’t be this entirely different thing that we actually want it to be.
-But it can be an entirely better thing than it currently is and we can be happy about the changes we do make.
+So we must acknowledge that the outcome won’t be this entirely different thing that we want it to be.
+But it can be an entirely better thing than it currently is, and we can be happy about the changes we do make.

-5) Small style makes a big difference.
 Even when we have very little, maybe just a few pretty things, how we arrange them is so important.
 Bring your nicest items to the forefront of your room and highlight them.
 No matter how small or simple, the placement of nicely arranged pretty items make a place feel special and attended to.
 This is your job, to fluff your surroundings to their best potential.
 Assess how you have things styled and make adjustments to keep things fresh and noticeable.
 The art of beautifying a home makes a lasting impression on children and a husband.
 Simple acts of tending to the home can make them feel like they live someplace special.
 It can brighten their day to see you make something, arrange something, and care to make the home pretty for them.
 It says that they matter to you.
 You are never just doing something for a place, you are doing something for a person.

 "Whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise think about these things."
-Philippians 4:8
+Philippians 4:8 Blogging about country living, homemaking, fashion and decor tips with a penchant for all things princessy, Barbie

 Leave a Reply